Lupin3000/ESP/README.md

 ## Information

 > Depending on your `ESP32` microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
 The important values are defined as constants after imports.
-Many of the examples also run on the `ESP8266`, `RP2040` or other MicroPython compatible devices, you have to adjust the pins!
+Many of the examples also run on the `ESP8266`, `RP2040` / `Pico` or other MicroPython compatible devices, you have to adjust the pins!

 > If you do not yet own an ESP32 microcontroller or are unsure about your circuit, on [wokwi](https://wokwi.com) you can test mostly all scripts and simulate your circuit/code inside the browser.